eduardz1/Master-Thesis/chapters/evaluation.typ

 When using cuDSS, each @GPU is usually associated to a single @MPI process.
 Oversubscription with @MPI in the cuDSS version of the code requires more changes.
 While conceptually @MPI processes should be used to communicate between processors, with on-socket parallelism being better suited for thread primitives, like OpenMP, both @MUMPS and @HAWEN prioritized @MPI parallelism in their development from the start.
 These choices lead to programs that perform optimally when the balance of @MPI processes and OpenMP threads favors the first.
 In this benchmark we will test different configurations for the standard @CPU case but only the one for the @GPU case.

 As we can see in @solver-times, the total time spent in sparse solver routines for the cuDSS configuration was just #{ num((cudss_stats().total.avg / mumps_stats().at("1P/32T").total.avg) * 100, digits: 2) }% of that spent with the @MUMPS solver.
-Nonetheless, we can notice that this is not the most efficient configuration for @MUMPS, comparing to the one with 8 MPI processes with 4 OpenMP Threads each we have a solver that takes just #{ num((cudss_stats().total.avg / mumps_stats().at("8P/4T").total.avg) * 100, digits: 2) }% of the time of @MUMPS.
+Nonetheless, we can notice that this is not the most efficient configuration for @MUMPS, comparing to the one with 8 @MPI processes with 4 OpenMP Threads each we have a solver that takes just #{ num((cudss_stats().total.avg / mumps_stats().at("8P/4T").total.avg) * 100, digits: 2) }% of the time of @MUMPS.
 The results are still favorable toward the cuDSS solver and a summary is presented in @speedup-cudss.

 #figure(
+  placement: top,
+  cudss-v-mumps(height: 7cm),
+  caption: [Comparison between cuDSS and @MUMPS:short of time spent in sparse solver routines during the execution of the 3D benchmark on the Sirocco node with different @MPI:short Processes (P) and OpenMP Threads (T) configurations.
+The cuDSS configuration was allocated 1 NVIDIA A100.]
+    + context {
+      if state("image-outline").get() { linebreak(justify: true) }
+    },
+) <solver-times>

+#figure(
   speedup-cudss-table,
-  caption: [Speedup of the cuDSS solver (configuration with 1 @MPI Process 32 OpenMP Threads) relative to different @MUMPS baselines, measured as the average over the sum of the sparse solver routines.]
+  caption: [Speedup of the cuDSS solver (configuration with 1 @MPI:short Process 32 OpenMP Threads) relative to different @MUMPS:short baselines, measured as the average over the sum of the sparse solver routines.
+Higher is better.]
     + context {
       if state("image-outline").get() { linebreak(justify: true) }
     },